cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 # Demo: Fedora Server

 :::notes
+- This is the Cockpit Client flatpak, probably the easiest way to consume cockpit if your desktop runs Linux
+- Can connect to any ssh target
-- Connect to fedsrv with stable client, explain Client flatpak and cockpit UI
+- Connect to fedsrv with stable client
 - Show `rpm -qa cockpit` in Terminal, installed by default
 - Put myself in the position of the cockpit web UI; connect via SSH to fedsrv and run the bridge
 - `cockpit-bridge --interact=---`, with bridge-cli.txt